niell-ion/TXRX-Doc-Hub/docs/switchgap/switchgap_overview.md

 Target plates are specially designed steel plates that trigger a positive signal detected by the sensor housing.

 * Target plates are always fastened to the switch rail
-* Target plates must be position adjusted before use
+* Plates must be position adjusted before use
-* Target plates must be installed parallel to sensor modules
+* Plates must be installed parallel to sensor modules

 ---